poorvikaa08/poorvikaa08/README.md

 ### Hey there👋, I'm Poorvika

 🌱 I'm a passionate Computer Science student.
-I Always like to explore new technologies and enhance my skill set.
+I always like to explore new technologies and enhance my skill set.
 ✨ Always open to collaborating on interesting projects or brainstorming ideas.
 📧 Reach out to me - <a href="mailto:poorvikaa08@gmail.com">poorvikaa08@gmail.com</a>